Moroccan Giants Wydad Cut Ties With Serbian Coach - UrduPoint

 Tunisian club Esperance were awarded the title after Wydad stormed off the field in the second leg after an equaliser was disallowed.

+Argentine Miguel Gamondi, a former assistant at Esperance and head coach at USM Alger, will replace Manojlovic, the club added.

+Gamondi, 53, was sacked by another Moroccan side, Hassania Agadir, in November.

-Wydad are second in Group C behind Mamelodi Sundowns in this season's competition with six points from four matches following Saturday's 2-2 draw away to Petro Luanda of Angola.
+Wydad are second in Group C behind Mamelodi Sundowns in this season's Champions League with six points from four games following Saturday's 2-2 draw away to Petro Luanda of Angola.